Colm1711/curdine/README.md

 </details>

 2. As a first time user, I want to be able to navigate site easily.
+29. As a site owner, I want users to be able to navigate the site easily and quickly

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|